Full implementation of MCR 1.109 becomes effective April 1, 2022.

 Michigan Court Rule 1.109 for the management and dissemination of Personal Identifying Information.
 Please refer to the documents above to assist you in answering your questions.
 All filings that do not meet the full requirements of MCR 1.109 will be returned to the filer.

 How to file with the Probate Court

 The newest versions of all SCAO forms must be used for all Probate filings.
 Per MCL 600.855 and MCR 5.113(A) all filings MUST be submitted on an approved SCAO form if one exists.
+As of January 1, 2022 the Court will no longer accept outdated versions.
 Links to required forms can be accessed by clicking on the items listed on the sidebar.

 The Court encourages filing by e-mail whenever possible.
 Filing by e-mail will help ensure timely filings and quicker turn-around if there are issues with missing information or outdated documents.
 Filings can be sent to: email@example.com

 If you cannot file by e-mail you may:

 - Send your filing(s) and other documents to the Court via U.S. mail at:

 - 1045 Independence Blvd Charlotte, MI 48813.
 If you want copies returned, you must include a self-addressed stamped envelope.
 It is not necessary to send extra copies of proposed Orders and Letters for certification.
 Certified copies can only be made from the original document signed by the Judge or Probate Register.